ruslanmv/ruslanmv.github.io/_posts/2022-10-16-How-to-handle-imbalanced-text-data-in-Natural-Language-Processing.md

     0.9766746411483254

-As we see the oversampling/ downsampling  in general, does not provide a better accuracy for this current set of data.
-What we learned that is better choose a better machine learning model than apply sampling methods.
-And also the cleaning of the data provides a big improvement of the nlp accuracy.
+As we see the oversampling/ downsampling in general, does not provide better accuracy for this current set of data.
+What we have learned is that is better to choose a better machine learning model than apply sampling methods.
+And also the cleaning of the data provides a big improvement in the NLP accuracy

 You can download this notebook [here](https://github.com/ruslanmv/How-to-handled-imbalanced-text-data/blob/master/nlp.ipynb)